Beatrice Renfield Lectureship in Research Nursing

 A Perfect Partnership

 York Avenue at 66th Street

-Continuing education credits for those attending or streaming the 2016 Beatrice Renfield Lecture will be offered through the Clinical Directors Network.
-Click here to register for the live webcast and receive credit.
+Continuing education credits will be offered through the Clinical Directors Network for those attending or streaming the 2017 Beatrice Renfield Lecture.
+Click here to register for the CDN webcast of this event.

-This lecture is made possible by the generosity of The Beatrice Renfield Foundation.
-The program is cohosted by the University’s Heilbrunn Family Center for Research Nursing and the Women & Science initiative.
+The annual Beatrice Renfield Lecture is made possible by the generosity of The Beatrice Renfield Foundation.
+It is hosted jointly by the Heilbrunn Family Center and the University’s Women & Science initiative.